 When in 1848 Catherine heard that Hamilton was tutoring her eldest son James William she finally gave in to her feelings of unhappiness; although her husband had forbidden it she wrote a letter to Hamilton in which she thanked him for taking care of her son.
 It was the start of an intense correspondence, in which she told Hamilton that she had not been happy in her marriage from the start.
 Although the correspondence, which lasted for six weeks, was doubtessly heavenly because in later years she seems to have kept his letters in her bed, it was also very distressing.
 Feeling more and more guilty towards her husband she decided that she had to confess that she had been in contact with Hamilton.
 Whatever she may have hoped against all knowledge did not come true; her husband just preached, doubtlessly about women and obedience, and she lost the very last sparks of hope.
 She carefully prepared her suicide and early in October 1848 took an overdose of laudanum.

-After her suicide attempt she was brought to the house of her brother in Newtown-Hamilton; what a town for her to wake up in!
+After her suicide attempt she was brought to the house of her brother in Newtown-Hamilton.
 But the attempt had ruined her health, and only slowly she regained some strength.
-She thereafter lived with various family members, and finally seems to have found some of the quiet she had longed for.
+She thereafter lived with various family members, and seems to have found some of the quiet she had longed for.
 But in 1849 disaster struck again when her youngest son died; it must again have been devastating.
-Slightly comforting during these again very difficult times will have been that she was in good contact with her mother, making long visits to her.
-Having seen how well Hamilton was now doing, in hindsight Mrs Disney may have been very sorry that she had not supported her daugher, that they had not trusted Hamilton more; he had after all been a very promising student.
+Slightly comforting during these again very difficult times will have been that she had good contact with her mother, making long visits to her.
+Having seen how well Hamilton was now doing, in hindsight Mrs Disney may have been very sorry that she had not supported her daugher, that they had not trusted Hamilton; he had after all been a very promising student.

 In her last years Catherine had slowly lost her faith, and that had an enormous impact on her eldest son, James William Barlow, who was in holy orders.
 From his writings it can be inferred that he could not believe that she would go to hell, that after the life she had lived she would deserve an eternal punishment.
 Around the time of her death in 1853 James William must have started contemplating the doctrine of hell because he was rebuked and forbidden to preach in 1859.
 He nevertheless published an essay in 1865 in which he gave arguments that the concept of hell had not been in the Bible at all, and he proved mathematically that hell and a righteous God could not go together.
-In 1860 he became professor of History, which he seems to have done very well.
+In 1860 he became Erasmus Smith’s Professor of Modern History at Trinity College Dublin, which he seems to have taken up more actively than his predecessors.

 At first James William apparently did not blame his father as regards his mother’s suicide attempt; it can be seen in the 1855 baptism record of his eldest son William Ruxton that Barlow baptised and registered the baby, yet it is very well possible that at that time James William still knew nothing about the coercion.
 It is remarkable that Barlow’s 1879 burial ceremony was performed by Edward Whately, the son of Richard Whately, who rebuked James William.
 It might signify that Barlow did not agree with his son, and if James Barlow thereafter found out about the coercion, that may have done their relationship not much good.